davidepietrasanta/Mnist_Machine_Learning_Assignment/README.md

 Thinking in that way we think Naive Bayes model could work well, known that is not the optimal choice.

 ## Neural Network
-The second one is a 'Neural Network' model.
+The second one is a `Neural Network` model.

+We choose this model becuase of the flexibility with different kind of problem and also their reliability with tasks involving a very large number of features.